 - Author Talk Series - Visiting authors run the gamut of first-time writers to best-selling novelists with a string of books under their belts.

-- Concerts in the Courtyard - Enjoy free, lunchtime concert series throughout the summer.
+- Concerts in the Courtyard & Winter Concert Series - Enjoy free, lunchtime concert series throughout the summer and afternoons in the winter.

 - Exhibitions - The Central Library hosts a variety of rotating exhibitions and displays.